tidalvirus/alphaess-server/README.md

 Fake battery and fake server setup - the fake server can listen to a real battery, but it won't do a whole lot with the data - just output it to the terminal, and respond to /everything/ with a 'Status: Success'.

+## Alternatives ?
+I'm aware since I started this that there are some other smarter people doing some awesome work, here's a few I have found - note, I have not tested any of them, but I will likely be looking at their code for ideas :)

+* https://github.com/230delphi/alphaess-to-mqtt - for a similar thing written in Go!
+This one can either be considered a proxy (man in the middle type), or an interceptor - traffic still goes to the insecure Alpha ESS system, but you have way more control, and local access to boot.
+I was considering stopping development on my Python version and learning Go to modify this to be standalone, but I think I'll stick with my Python for now - it's a learning experience for me, writing my own TCP server.
+I do feel like this developer actually understands how this protocol works a lot better than I do. :)
+* https://github.com/CharlesGillanders/alphaess - from the page: "This Python library logs in to cloud.alphaess.com and retrieves data on your Alpha ESS inverter, photovoltaic panels, and battery if you have one." - upside, easy-ish to use, great way to get access to the data of your own battery.
+Downside, it still needs the battery to talk to the Internet, and all your queries are reliant on Alpha ESS's servers being up.
+* https://github.com/SorX14/alphaess_modbus - A way to access the data directly via Modbus!
+I've no idea how this really works, and I'm a bit scared that I'll break something, so I haven't seriously considered this.

+If any of the others had existed when I got my battery, I would probably never have started what I did :)

 ## Testing with fake battery / server

 Make sure that 'fakeserver.py' is listening on localhost '''host = '127.0.0.1''' and port 7778 in the code.
 Fake battery should be setup to connect to 127.0.0.1:7778 already.